jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --output-split-ctrace <statements>

-   Similar to :vlopt:`--output-split-cfuncs`, enables splitting trace functions in the output .cpp files into multiple functions.
+   Similar to :vlopt:`--output-split-cfuncs`, enables splitting trace functions in the output :file:`.cpp`` files into multiple functions.

    Defaults to the value of :vlopt:`--output-split`, unless explicitly specified.